-OPC is Proposing an Ultrafine Bubble Oxygenation Project on Sarah's Pond
+OPC is Starting up an Ultrafine Bubble Oxygenation Project on Sarah's Pond

 The problem, as we see it, is that most lakes and ponds on the Cape are impaired.
 There are limited options for remediation.
 Choice is constrained by costs, limited efficacy, and high regulatory approval thresholds.
 The vast majority of fresh and marine water bodies will never qualify for any kind of public funding.
 In the Commonwealth, the DEP remediation toolbox has not added a new technology in decades.
 OPC wants to learn if it is possible to introduce a new technology that could be effective and affordable, a potential option for many kinds and sizes of private and public lakes and ponds, both freshwater and marine.

 Why do we want to add dissolved oxygen into Sarah's Pond?

 Dissolved oxygen (DO) is one of the most important factors dictating the water quality of lakes and ponds.
 A pond or lake is considered impaired when oxygen levels fall below 5 mg/L. At those levels, blooms of toxic algal forms such as cyanobacteria can occur, presenting significant health issues to humans and wildlife.
 Oxygen levels eventually can reach a point where no life is possible.
 Fish and other organism die.

 What are the traditional ways of introducing oxygen into a pond?